minhajasghar/ML-Projects/README.md

    - Uses NLP and feature extraction techniques for accurate detection.
    - Located in the `Phish_Guard` folder.

+3. **Student Performance Prediction** 🎓📊
+   - A regression model that predicts students' **exam scores** based on input features like study time, parental education, and past performance.
+   - Uses **Linear Regression** for prediction.
+   - Located in the `Student_Performance_Prediction` folder.

 More projects will be added soon!
 Stay tuned.

 ## 💡 How to Use